meatnordrink/notebook/ads/ads.md

 * **To-do**
     * New creative May 4, 11.
 Spend has been increasing; check around the 16th or so, and whatever's not spending/high, turn off and throw in others from April round.
+    * Started new copy tests 5/26; check, if don't spend, look at forcing.

 - Try a video ad.
 (Just moving text, transitions.)